djoreilly/obs-reprod-builds/README.md

 ```

 ### Compare binaries
+Make sure your rpm version is at least 4.18, in rpm 4.14.3 from Leap 15.5 there is a bug in delsign.
 The signature from the build server needs to removed first.
 Then you can compare, e.g. visually by the hash or with diff.
 ```
+> rpm --version
+RPM version 4.18.0

 > rpm --delsign binaries/*.rpm

 > sha256sum binaries/*.rpm /var/tmp/build-root/15.5-x86_64/.mount/.build.packages/{SRPMS,RPMS/{x86_64,noarch}}/*.rpm